oisinos3/SafeMotion/SafeMotion QuickTools Addon/readme.md

 - **Clear UI Guidance**: Contextual warnings and step-by-step instructions

 ### Safe Apply Scale
 Apply scale transformations to armatures and their entire hierarchy without breaking skinning, parenting, or vertex weights.
-Essential for clean exports to game engines like Unreal Engine.
+Final step for prepping a scaled rig for clean exports to game engines like Unreal Engine.

 - **Automatic Hierarchy Detection**: Finds and processes all child objects recursively
 - **Preserves Relationships**: Maintains all parent-child connections and bone parenting